 Gantenbein and the Secrets of Switzerland’s Cult Wine

 For most of us, it would be easier to climb the Matterhorn in flip-flops than to lay hands on a bottle of wine made by Daniel and Martha Gantenbein.
 The couple painstakingly grow and make minute quantities of Pinot Noir, Chardonnay, and Riesling on 6 hectares of high Alpine valley in German-speaking Switzerland.
-Before the wines are even bottled, each and every one is already sold to long-time customers.
+Before the wines have even been bottled, each and every one is already sold to long-time customers.
 How has this modest couple, working in unheralded terrain, become the emblem of Swiss wines par excellence?

 After nearly 40 vintages, Daniel and Martha have fine-tuned every element within their control — from impeccably farmed Burgundy clones to custom-built machines that ensure the gentlest handling of the grapes from vineyard to press.
 It is a blend of handwork and precision that reads very Swiss.
 But the true secret may be their uncompromising vision and sheer joy in doing exactly what they want — together.

-Fläsch, the village where the Gantenbeins live near most of their vineyards and architecturally pioneering winery, is tucked into the northeastern corner of what’s known as German Switzerland.
+Fläsch, the village where the Gantenbeins live, close to most of their vineyards and architecturally pioneering winery, is tucked into the northeastern corner of what’s known as German Switzerland.
 This grouping of 17 mountainous eastern cantons, linked by a common dialect of German and a certain ruggedness of outlook, accounts for just under 20% of Switzerland’s total wine output.
 The tiny subregion (and AOC) of Graubünden is surrounded by stunning Alpine peaks that climb above 4,000 meters in elevation, rightfully earning it a reputation for stellar skiing and hiking, but also making it surprising terroir for the reds that dominate here, especially Pinot Noir, as well as niche quantities of Chardonnay and Riesling.

 TRINK’s Valerie Kathawala spoke by phone from New York with the Gantenbeins in Fläsch to unpack these legendary wines.